neorack/Neoron/Documentation/Project guildelines.md

 - **Guidelines in Development Precedence**: Steps to develop the application efficiently, starting from the data layer in a data-first approach.
 - **Functional Programming Paradigms**: Integrating functional programming concepts realistically within the .NET Core framework and Clean Code standards.

+## **Project and Progress Tracking**

+- Utilize markdown files for project and progress tracking.
+- Ensure these files are named explicitly and updated continually.
+- This practice will facilitate automated LLM work on the repository.

 ---

 ## **1. Directory/Solution Organization**